rustytanton-zz/cloudwatch-extra-metrics/README.md

 -----
 Set up a cron job to run a metric script from this repo at the desired interval.

-Here is an example crontab which sends metrics, it sets environment variables from ~/.bash_profile before running:
+Here is an example of the ec2-user crontab which sends metrics.
+It sets environment variables from ~/.bash_profile before running a script:

 	# memory stats every five minutes
 	*/5 * * * * . $HOME/.bash_profile; /path/to/cloudwatch-extra-metrics/metrics/UsedMemoryPercent.sh
 	*/5 * * * *  . $HOME/.bash_profile; /path/to/cloudwatch-extra-metrics/metrics/FreeMemoryMBytes.sh

+	# reports a metric called ServiceAvailable-httpd
+	*/5 * * * *  . $HOME/.bash_profile; /path/to/cloudwatch-extra-metrics/metrics/ServiceAvailable.sh httpd

 	# yum updates status daily
 	@daily . $HOME/.bash_profile; /path/to/cloudwatch-extra-metrics/metrics/YumUpdatesAvailable.sh

+The ServiceAvailable metric requires password-less sudo for the user running the job (comes with the Amazon Linux ec2-user account, may not come with default user in other AMIs).